 Asset Protection and the Use of Trusts

 A revocable trust provides no asset protection for the trust maker during his or her life.
-Upon the death of the trust maker, however, or upon the death of the first spouse to die if it is a joint trust, the trust becomes irrevocable as to the deceased trust maker's property and can provide asset protection for the beneficiaries, with two important caveats:
+Upon the death of the trust maker, however, the trust becomes irrevocable and can provide asset protection for the beneficiaries, with two important caveats:

 - The second caveat follows logically from the first: the more rights the beneficiary has with respect to compelling trust distributions, the less asset protection the trust provides.
 Generally, a creditor 'steps into the shoes' of the debtor and can exercise any rights of the debtor.
 Thus, if a beneficiary has the right to compel a distribution from a trust, so too can a creditor compel a distribution from that trust.

-Chapel Hill asset protection lawyers with TrustCounsel serve North Carolina, Tennessee, Florida and New York, helping individuals with assets in multiple states protect their investments.
-With thorough knowledge of federal and multi-state tax liabilities and legal restrictions, our asset protection lawyers know unique solutions for safeguarding finances.
+Chapel Hill asset protection lawyers with TrustCounsel serve North Carolina, Florida, Tennessee and New York, helping individuals with assets in multiple states protect their investments.
+With thorough knowledge of federal and multi-state tax and legal issues, our asset protection lawyers can help you safeguard your hard-earned real and personal property.
 If you’re concerned that your assets may be unnecessarily at risk, schedule a consultation with our asset protection lawyers.